 Do you have formal training as a nurse, doctor, teacher, or lawyer?
 Do you have expert knowledge in a particular area like math, a foreign language, or perhaps plumbing or electronics?
 If so, you can sell your knowledge and expertise to others who are looking for answers.
 These positions are independent contracting roles, where you can earn extra money by thoroughly answering a person's question online.
 You will need to prove your expertise in the subject matter by submitting the proper documentation and credentials.

 For more ways to make money answering questions online, read: How to Make Money Answering Questions Online

 Rent out your car when you're not using it at GetAround.com.
 Here's how the program works, simply list your car for free and manage rentals via the GetAround.com website.
 You set your own rates, hours, and who you want to rent to.
 Rental earnings are paid on the 15th of the following month, and GetAround.com takes a 40% commission on rentals to cover insurance and customer support.

-Magazines are constantly looking for new content that's why many publications are willing to pay for short stories, recipes, reader tips, poems and even jokes.
+Magazines and websites are continually looking for new content; that's why many publications are willing to pay for short stories, recipes, videos, reader tips, poems, and even jokes.
 Here are just a few publications that pay for submissions.
-As a side note, I haven't submitted tips to any of these sources, so I'm unable to comment on the validity of them.
+As a side note, I haven't submitted short-form content to any of these sources, so I'm unable to comment on the validity of them.